Lung Cancer: Causes, Symptoms and Screening

 Lung cancer stages

 The stage of cancer indicates how big it is and if it has spread to other areas of the body.
-Identifying which stage you have helps your doctor devise the most suitable and effective treatment plan for you.
+By identifying the stage, you have helped your doctor devise the most suitable and effective treatment plan for you.
 The stage also gives some idea of your prognosis.

 • Stage 1 – In the first stage, lung cancer is usually small and is contained in the lungs (hasn’t spread to other areas of the body).